 1. Keep your phone number forever

 Most of us have a few different cell phone numbers throughout our lives.
-If you need to switch to a new number, don’t let your old one go.
+Don’t let your old one go if you need to switch to a new number.
 Why?

 Think about everything tied to your number.
 You have likely signed up for many services over the years using it.
 Your cell phone number is connected to your bills, and it gets two-factor authentication codes to let you log in to various accounts.